 The MBA offered at the University of Suffolk is one of the longest running MBA programmes in the UK.
-It will be celebrating its 25th birthday this year.
 It is also formally accredited by the Chartered Management Institute (CMI).
-This means our MBA graduates, upon meeting all relevant assessment criteria, receive three awards upon graduation: their MBA degree, CMI Level 7 Diploma in Strategic Management and Leadership and CMI Level 7 Award in Professional Consulting.
+This means our MBA graduates, upon meeting all relevant assessment criteria, are eligible to receive three awards upon graduation: their MBA degree, CMI Level 7 Diploma in Strategic Management and Leadership and CMI Level 7 Award in Professional Consulting.
 Students who wish to be awarded the Level 7 CMI Diploma will be required to purchase CMI membership at a cost of £350 per qualification 2018/2019.
 This qualifies them as formal members of the Institute.

 With us, you can choose to study your MBA on either a full-time or part-time basis.
 The programme is modular and is completed at a pace dictated by the student.
 The flexible structure of the MBA programme provides an opportunity to build up credit over time towards a full MBA.